GluuFederation/docs-ce-prod/3.1.4/source/admin-guide/openid-connect.md

 ## Client Registration / Configuration

-OAuth clients need a `client_id` and `login_redirect_uri` to indicate to the Authorization Server where users should be redirected post authorization.
+OAuth clients need a `client_id` and `redirect_uris` to indicate to the Authorization Server where users should be redirected post authorization.

 Clients can be dynamically registered or created manually in oxTrust.